U.S. Treasury Department Announces New Sanctions On Iran

 The U.S. Treasury Department announced additional sanctions on Iran on Friday, less than a week after a ballistic missile test prompted the Trump administration to accuse Iran of violating an international a weapons agreement.

+The acting director of the Treasury unit in charge of sanctions, John Smith, said the sanctions do not violate the international nuclear deal reached with Iran in 2015, which required Iran to scale back its nuclear program in exchange for the lifting of some economic sanctions.

+A top Treasury Department official tells NPR's Michele Kelemen that the actions are part of the U.S. efforts to counter Iranian "malign activity abroad."

-The newly announced sanctions target 12 companies and 14 individuals, blocking assets and prohibiting U.S. citizens from dealing with them.
+The public text of the sanctions lists 12 companies and 13 individuals, blocking assets and prohibiting U.S. citizens from dealing with them.
 Among the individuals, four are listed as Iranian citizens, two are Lebanese, one is Chinese, and one holds a passport from the island nation of St. Kitts and Nevis.
+It also announced changes to previous, unrelated sanctions on a 14th individual.

 The businesses are based both inside and outside Iran.